 2. Are any of the sub-scores for either survey especially interesting or relevant for your study?
 If you want to know about learnability, for example, choose SUS; or if you want to know about information quality, choose PSSUQ.

 3. Think about tester fatigue.
 PSSUQ is a longer and more complex survey, and therefore puts greater cognitive stress on testers.
 If your test already has lots of tasks or is highly complex or difficult, like with thorough e-commerce usability studies, it will probably be better to use SUS (or pare down tasks or questions elsewhere).

 Beyond these factors, which one you choose is essentially a matter of personal preference and what usability testing strategies or methodologies you have in-place.
 Maybe you just want to do some impression testing, A/B testing, or even just some quick words on your GUI?
-Just make sure to stick with the same one, so you can benchmark your performance over time and against competitors.
+Just make sure to stick with the same user testing survey so you can benchmark your performance over time and against competitors.